-Students who do not pass (70% or higher) the first attempt of their final assessment in a Lipscomb Online course will have the opportunity to submit a second attempt provided that their first attempt is submitted by the Sunday of the final week of the course.
+Students who fail the first attempt of their final assessment in a Lipscomb Online course will have the opportunity to submit a second attempt provided that their first attempt is submitted by the Sunday of the final week of the course.
 Students who turn in the first attempt of their final assessment after this point are not eligible for a second attempt except in situations where prior approval has been obtained from the instructor and/or the Academic Dean.